Penney-Crocker et al. v Canada [Voting Age Challenge]

 Currently, the four larger political parties in Canada all allow people to be members and vote for party leadership at age 14, and there are jurisdictions around the world that have lowered the voting age to 16, including Scotland, Wales, Austria and Germany (local).
 The government (federal Attorney General) has agreed to not oppose our Motion to dispense with the requirement for a litigation guardian.

-The application was filed in December 2021; preliminary motions are in progress and a hearing date has not been set.
+The application was filed in December 2021; preliminary motions and filing of further evidence are in progress; and a hearing date has not been set.

 Superior Court of Justice, Court File No.CV-21-00673219-0000